 \end{example}

-Both programs in Example~\ref{example-cycles} compute the sum of all the natural numbers from $1$ to a given number \texttt{n} i.e. $\sum_{i=1}^{n}{i}$.
-Observe that the program on the left uses a while-loop that iterates over the natural numbers from $0$ to \texttt{n}.
-However, the program on the right uses a for-loop that iterates from \texttt{n} to $0$ in decreasing order.
-Hence, both programs are semantically equivalent since both have the same result.
+Observe that the program on the left, in Example~\ref{example-cycles}, uses a while-loop that iterates over the natural numbers from $0$ to \texttt{n}.
+The program on the right uses a for-loop that iterates from \texttt{n} to $0$ in decreasing order.
+However, both programs are semantically equivalent since both have the same result.
 Nevertheless, if we build a program representation using the programs' syntax or abstract syntax trees, both programs will have very different representations.
-In terms of syntax, the names of the used variables (e.g.\ \texttt{i, j, s, sum}) and structures (e.g.\ \texttt{while, for}) are different.
+In terms of syntax, the names of the used variables (e.g.\ \texttt{i, j, s, sum}) and structures (e.g.\ \texttt{while}, \texttt{for}) are different.
 Additionally, in terms of data flow and dynamic equivalence, both programs are also different since, for example, the values assigned to the variable \texttt{i} go from $0$ to \texttt{n} in the first program while in the other the variable \texttt{j} is assigned the same values but in decreasing order.